 With smell, taste and touch, these ones develop just as rapidly.
 After numerous feeds, your baby starts getting used to the smell of your body and the area near the breast.
-Which is why, even when half-asleep, most babies recognize a breast close to their face and will latch on to it to start suckling.
+This is why, even when half-asleep, most babies recognize a breast close to their face and will latch on to it to start suckling.
 The skin-to-skin contact at this stage further strengthens the bond, creating a sense of familiarity.

 Newborn babies can barely move around or support themselves.
 All their movement is limb based and reflexive.

-Over the trimester, you can help your child spend more time on the stomach and use his arms to push himself up.
+Over the trimester, you can help your baby spend more time on the stomach and use his arms to push himself up.
 This starts letting your child lift his neck as well to look straight ahead.
 Repetitive exercises of these sorts are necessary for developing the strength for further development milestones.

-Tips to Calm and Support your Baby during the Fourth Trimester
+Tips to Calm and Support Your Baby During the Fourth Trimester

 The baby requires a lot of support and love during this period to feel safe and comforted.
 This can be achieved in various simple ways.

-Let Your Baby Sleep in Hammocks
+Help Your Baby Sleep in a Bassinet

 Wrap Up Your Baby Properly